View David Fredrick's Obituary on detroitnews.com and share memories

 |

-Plymouth - David D. Fredrick, Pastor of Galilean Baptist Church in Plymouth, MI, went to be with his Lord on February 17, 2020.
-He grew up in Farmington and graduated with honors from Clarenceville High School in 1960.
-He worked for the Detroit News in delivery for many years.
-In 1967, he was ordained to the gospel ministry until his death, serving Livonia, Lansing, West Branch, and Plymouth in the position of Assistant Pastor, then Senior Pastor.
-David leaves behind his wife of 52 years, Sharon (nee.
-Conroy); son David P. (Mindi); grandchildren, Rebecca, Iris, Alyssa, Evelyn, and Tobias; brothers, Rick (Sandy) and Rod; sister Judy.
+David D. Fredrick, Pastor of Galilean Baptist Church in Plymouth, MI, went to be with his Lord on February 17, 2020.
 Visitation will be held Friday, February 21st from 2:00 - 8:00 PM at Manns Family Funeral Home, 17000 Middlebelt, Livonia 48154.
 In-State for Final Visiting on Saturday, February 22nd from 10:00 AM until the time of the Funeral Service at 11:00 AM at Galilean Baptist Church, 42290 Five Mile, Plymouth 48170.
 Donations may be made to Galilean Baptist Church. www.mannsfuneralhome.com

 Published in The Detroit News & Detroit Free Press from Feb.
 19 to Feb.
 20, 2020